 - Central District: Chloe Georgiades, S/IDSA, University of Cincinnati, graduated in April 2017.
 The Cincinnati native is already working full-time at New Deal Design in San Francisco.
 "I'm first and foremost a problem solver, so I think I'd be happy designing almost anything—as long as it's different, challenging and addressing a real need.
 I'm interested in applying somewhat of a systematic approach to new and varying scenarios," she says.

-- Midwest District: Erin Rice, S/IDSA, University of Notre Dame, is graduating in May 2017 with a dual concentration in industrial design and visual communications design.
-She'll join the Professional Internship Program with the Walt Disney Imagineering design team in Orlando in June 2017.
+- Midwest District: Erin Rice, S/IDSA, University of Notre Dame, graduated in May 2017 with a dual concentration in industrial design and visual communications design and joined the Professional Internship Program with the Walt Disney Imagineering design team in Orlando.
 What's ahead?
 "I hope to work in a highly collaborative workplace as a future industrial designer focusing on problem framing, ethnographic research and design for social impact," she says.

 - West District: Judy Leung, S/IDSA, California College of the Arts was born and raised in Hong Kong.
-She will earn her BFA in industrial design in May 2017.
+She earned her BFA in industrial design in May 2017 and began an internship with fuseproject in San Francisco.
 What's fascinating about ID?
 "How we're integrating technology into the materials we use and wear, to create more meaningful solutions," answers Leung.
-"I'm interested in the blend and integration between soft and hard goods; utility and fashion—where both the emotional and rational aspect of the solution is considered and weaved into our everyday life."
+"I'm interested in the blend and integration between soft and hard goods; utility and fashion—where both the emotional and rational aspect of the solution is considered and woven into our everyday lives."

 Each winner was chosen in April from among winners at about a dozen schools in each District, at their respective District Design Conferences in Cincinnati, OH; Milwaukee, WI; Providence, RI; Houston, TX; and Portland, OR.
 See the school-level winners.